bibi21000/sphinxcontrib-osint/docs/plugins.rst

 Analyse
 ========

-This plugin allow to analyse text retrieved from the text plugin.
+This plugin analyse text retrieved from the text plugin.

 The following engines are available :